dm20/Senior-Project/README.md

 *Physarum Polycephalum Plasmodium (Slime Mold)*
 ## Purpose:
-### Phase 1)
+### Phase 1) SMICS (Slime Mold Incubator Camera System)
 Provide LMU Biology Department with a camera system for monitoring the growth of slime mold, a simple yet fascinating amoeba.

 <a href= "https://www.youtube.com/watch?v=GwKuFREOgmo" >This video demonstrates slime mold's impressive intelligence.</a>

-### Phase 2)
+### Phase 2) OCT (Optical Coherence Tomography)
 Build and test an <a href= "https://en.wikipedia.org/wiki/Optical_coherence_tomography" >Optical Coherence Tomography (OCT)</a> system that generates 3D images of biological samples such as slime mold.
-The baseline task of the team is to create an OCT system that can measure the height of a sample at a single point.
+The baseline task of the team is to create an interferometer that can measure the height and density of a sample at a single point.
 This process can then be used to generate 3D models of the sample by scanning a 2D area and plotting the heights in 3D.

 ## Overview:
 This repository contains the code for Raspbeery Pi camera and growth tracking system user interface.